Not sure where to start? If you’re writing nonfiction, you may be ready for a

 my service that is based on the standard publishing sales tool called a book proposal.

 “Always current, Nancy knows what publishers want and need.
 With her help, I sold my first manuscript to a major publisher after only 5 submissions.
 Go with Nancy.”—Omar Rosales, author of The Elemental Shaman

-I’ve been on both sides of a book proposal, as the author and the acquiring editor in a publishing house.
+I’ve been on both sides of a book proposal, as the author trying to sell a book idea and the acquiring editor in a publishing house giving authors book deals.
 When I was an in-house acquisitions editor at G.P.
 Putnam’s Sons/Perigee and HarperCollins/HarperPerennial, I brought potential book projects to the attention of the editorial board so that I could acquire them for my list.
 That’s how I learned about the elements that make or break a book proposal.

 I’ve also written many book proposals for myself and others that have led to six-figure book deals.
 I have ghostwritten New York Times bestsellers.
 I stay apprised of what’s happening in the book publishing business, as well as in social media and traditional media, so I know how to create a strong book proposal that will convince a publisher that the project will be profitable.

 When I evaluate or help you create your book proposal, I will consider whether it’s the right time for you to approach an agent with your proposal (that is, if you don’t already have an agent).
 If, and only if, I feel your book proposal is ready or nearly ready to be submitted, I will recommend specific agents I feel might be a good match for you.
 However, I only make personal recommendations to agents I’ve known for years when I truly feel the match between agent and author would be an excellent one for both parties.